automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ingenia.md

 # Ingenia
-## Description: A small, birdlike dinosaur from central Asia.
+## A small, birdlike dinosaur from central Asia.